-SECTION 803: EXISTING SMALL LOTS.
+SECTION 803: EXISTING SMALL LOTS

 Any lot that is legally subdivided, is in individual and separate and nonaffiliated ownership from surrounding properties, and is in existence on the date of enactment of this bylaw, may be developed for the purposes permitted in the district in which it is located, even though the small lot no longer conforms to minimum lot size requirements of the new bylaw.
-Any lot in individual and separate and non-affiliated ownership from surrounding properties in existence on the effective date of this Code may be developed for the purposes permitted in the District in which it is located, even though not conforming to minimum lot size requirements, if such lot is not less than one-eighth acre in area and has a minimum width or depth dimension of forty (40) feet.
 This provision shall not exempt development on such lots from other provisions of this Code.